Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 group is assigned.
 Zero for none.
 [SysWindowHandle](SysWindowHandle): Low-level windowing system specific window handle of the
 onscreen window.
 Currently Linux/X11 only: The X-Window handle.
+[ExternalMouseMultFactor](ExternalMouseMultFactor): Scaling factor to apply for remapping input coordinates
+on some systems, e.g., by [RemapMouse](RemapMouse).m.

 The following settings are derived from a builtin detection heuristic, which
 works on most common GPU's: